kubedl-io/website/content/docs/recipes/dashboard/index.md

 #### Optional Settings
 1. Default Training Container Images

-    You can set the default container images for submitting the training jobs through web console by creating a `ConfigMap` named `kubedl-console-config` in `kubedl-system` namespace as below:
+    You can set the default container images for submitting the training jobs through dashboard by creating a `ConfigMap` named `kubedl-console-config` in `kubedl-system` namespace as below:
     ``` yaml
      apiVersion: v1